MonkeyAndres/MonkeyAndres.github.io/now.md

 > Read more about myself in the [about page.](../about)

-Last updated: 05/05/2024
+Last updated: 15/06/2024

 # Active projects

 - **Career**
-  - Career change!
   - AI Engineer for [AI Consortivm](https://www.aiconsortivm.com/)
 - **Exercise**
-  - Calisthenics (pull and push workouts)
+  - Running + Calisthenics in the morning
-  - Cardio on Wednesdays
+- **Blog**: picking up writing again!
 - **Personal**
   - Finding peace in life
   - Losing weight and fasting
   - Savoring the present
 - **House decor**
-  - Finding my own style
   - Learning to take care of house plants
 - **Investing**
   - Using Trading212 as broker